Author Guideliness

 How to submit your paper?

-The paper must be in Microsoft Word format and must be submitted electronically to the editorial team at the e-journal portal address: https://ejournal.upnvj.ac.id/index.php/JIEFeS/index
+The paper must be in Microsoft Word format and must be submitted electronically to the editorial team at the e-journal portal address: https://ejournal.upnvj.ac.id/index.php/JIEFeS/index.

 General Guidelines

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items; submissions that do not adhere to these guidelines may be returned to the authors.

 1. The paper must discuss the topics of Islamic Economics, Islamic Banking and Finance, Islamic microfinance, Zakah, Waqf, Islamic Philanthropy, or halal economy.